nicholasbec/AWS_Migration/README.md

 5.Network infratructure is in place to allow the migration of the data 6.Post Migration, the adequate monitoring and logging is enforced.
 7.Governance policies are applied
+8.Test Plans have already been created for #Validation Test/User Acceptance Testing